SeanHRN/krita-renpy-scripter/kritaRenpyScripter/readme.md

 However, `webp` (a popular pick for Ren'Py projects) is exported by Krita but not by KBE; I'll see if I can contribute `webp` support.

-## Settings
+## Settings<a id="settings"></a>
 ---
-Access to the settings file `configs.json` is provided in the Scripting Generator window.
+Access to the settings file `configs.json` is provided in the Scripter window.
 The button will open it in your default editor.
 Aside from the script output template settings, changes will first be applied when you open a new window scripting.

 The `Default` button reverts all settings to their default values.